PrefectHQ/prefect/.github/pull_request_template.md

 	- No tests or issue needed
 - [ ] A short code fix
 	- Please reference the related issue by including "closes `<link to issue>`" in this Pull Request's summary section.
-        - If no issue exists, please create a bug-fix issue
+        - If no issue exists, please create a bug report issue
 	- Please include tests.
 One line code fixes without tests will not be accepted.
 - [ ] A new feature implementation
 	- Please reference the related issue by including "closes `<link to issue>`" in this Pull Request's summary section.
-        - If no issue exists, please create a feature-enhancement issue
+        - If no issue exists, please create a feature enhancement issue
 	- Please include tests
     - Please make sure that your QA steps are both thorough and easy to reproduce by someobdy with limited knowledge of the feature that you are submitting